nicoladeiosso/desi-bgs-alternative-binning/README.md

 python fit_pimped.py
 ```

-Catalog: prerecon are in ANY_magcut_catalog, postrecon are in postrecon
+Catalog: prerecon are in ANY_magcut_catalog, postrecon are in postrecon (to be uploaded if needed)